3angleTech/rails-api/README.md

 ```
 $ docker-compose up -d 3at-railsapi-postgres
 ```
-If you use docker on test or production environment update Docker file to set specific environment variables
+If you use docker on test or production environments, update the Docker file to set specific environment variables
 ```
 ENV POSTGRES_DB=threeangle_development
 ENV POSTGRES_USER=threeangle